holoviz/lumen/doc/how_to/data_processing/branch_pipeline.md

 ![first table, no branch](../../_static/how_to/branch_yaml_00_firstTable.png)

 ### Add a branch

-Now let's add a new pipeline that branches from the existing pipeline.
+Now let's add a new [Pipeline](lumen.pipeline.Pipeline) that branches from the existing pipeline.
 We can accomplish this by adding a `pipeline:` parameter that refers back to the name of the first pipeline.
 In our example, our new pipeline, called `branch_sort`, has a `pipeline:` parameter that points back to `penguin_pipeline`.

 ```{code-block} yaml
 :emphasize-lines: 14-18